LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2023-01-27-Encoding-In-Language.md

 <center style="font-weight: 900;">p  t  k  a  u  a  t  k  a  i</center>

 Now that we know how to decode a set of bits, your probably wondering how we go about encoding it.
-Both Shannon and Huffman encoding algorithms relies on probability.
-In particular, the individual probability of symbols in a set.
+Both Shannon and Huffman coding algorithms relies on probability.
+In particular, the individual probability of a set of symbols.
 With the probability of each symbol, we can then build a binary tree that maps out our bits.
 But how we go about building that tree is what separates these two algorithms.
 Let's start with Shannon Fano encoding and use the example in the passage.
 The pseudocode is defined:

 1. Organize the probabilities with its associated symbol in sorted descending order
-2. Split the symbols down the middle where each sets total probability is close to one another
+2. Split the symbols down the middle where each sets total probability sum has a small difference (Such that 50-50 is preferable over 25-75)
 3. Reference back to the total probability value of the original list (Should end up to be 100% for the first time around)
 4. Perform Step 2-4 again for each set until you end up with leaf nodes that